 Pretty much obligatory in any musical (and not just in the Western world, either).
 If the entire show is silly, this is the number that is by far the silliest.
 It can overlap with Villain Song if sung by a Laughably Evil character.

 - In The Gay Divorcee (1934), the guests at the seaside hotel, including fussy lawyer Egbert Fitzgerald, do a random silly dance and song called "Let's K-nock K-nees."

 - Definitely the "Surfing Bird" sequence in Back To The Beach.
 It is relevant to the plot (such as it is), but also features dancers wearing outrageous wigs and an unexpected solo by Pee-Wee Herman, who arrives without warning and then leaves just as quickly.

 - "Blunt the Knives" in The Hobbit: An Unexpected Journey.
 When Bilbo complains about the dwarves' table manners, they burst into a song where they mock him.
-The film is otherwise not a musical, and features only one, much more serious song (not counting a few lines sung by Gollum and the Great Goblin).
-The scene and the song was also in the book, but it features much more songs and poems, so this particular one stands out a lot less.
+The film is otherwise not a musical, and features only one other, much more serious song (not counting a few lines sung by Gollum and the Great Goblin).
+The scene and the song were also in the book, but it features much more songs and poems, so this particular one stands out a lot less.

 Tex: The answer is no.Kermit: You could've just said that.